Theatre in Finland – Now

 - TINFO Grant

-The German premiere of Princess Hamlet will be seen at Schauspiel Leipzig in December 2017.
+The German premiere of Princess Hamlet took place at Schauspiel Leipzig in December 2017.
 Translation by Stefan Moster.

 "We remember those princesses who kill themselves (...)"